ganskef/LittleProxy-mitm/README.md

 LittleProxy-mitm is an extension for [LittleProxy](https://github.com/adamfisk/LittleProxy) which enables Man-In-The-Middle.
 It provides for so all the filter capabilities of LittleProxy with HTTPS sites, too.
 See [Aldo Cortesi](http://corte.si/posts/code/mitmproxy/howitworks/index.html) for a detailed description of proxy interception processes.

+**Please use your browser directly for every security-critical transmission.** Mozilla Firefox and Google Chrome implements her own certificate handling for a reason.
+Handling security in Java like here must be less secure in most situations.
+See http://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf "The Most Dangerous Code in the World: Validating SSL Certificates in Non-Browser Software".

 The first run creates the key store for your Certificate Authority.
 It's used to generate server certificates on the fly.
 The ```littleproxy-mitm.pem``` file have to be imported in your browser or within the systems certificates, Mozilla for example:

 <img src="https://github.com/ganskef/LittleProxy-mitm/blob/master/import-mozilla-1.png" height="210">